Chapter 108

 about the good times that she and Destiny had when they were friends.
 I get the

-feeling that they were more than friends.
-From what Chloe told me she had run
+feeling that they were a lot more than friends.
+From what Chloe told me she had

 vampire.
 Eventually that vampire died and Chloe was left alone, eventually